 - Some local labs make their own clear aligners

 Your dentist plays an integral role in these types of clear aligner treatments.
 For instance, your dentist may have to perform tooth contouring, bite calibration and/or attachment placement to help your teeth move to their ideal position.
 Plus, your dentist or orthodontist will continue to monitor your progress to ensure that your treatment is on track.
 Dentist-delivered clear aligner treatments generally give you similar results to braces for fixing mediocre tooth movements.
 They also give you better results as compared to at-home clear aligners.
 Plus, the results you get from having a dentist supervise your treatment is likely to last you a lifetime (so long as you wear your retainers every night!)

 Simple tooth movements

 Simple tooth movements are those which require the least amount of force to move your teeth.
 Typically, orthodontic cases that involve no more than 2 to 3 millimeters of movement per arch fall into this category.

 - Mild openbites

 - Mild teeth crowding

 - Mild-to-moderate gap teeth

-What is the ideal treatment for simple tooth movements?
+What are my treatment options for fixing simple tooth movements?

 - Smile Direct Club™